shou-gakusei/TAIGA-1.20.1-kubejs/README.md

 TAIGA is an addon for Tinkers Construct.
 It aims to find new minable ores, new alloys and a bunch of new tinker traits for them.

 Included:
- * 16 new meltable Ores with 4 new hardness levels (5,6,7,8)
+ * 16 new meltable Ores with 3 new hardness levels (5,6,7) ——I use 'minecraft:needs_netherite_tools' instead of Cobalt
  * 16 alloys in combination with new molten ores and molten items
  * actual 27 new Traits with random, funny, positive or negative effects
  * two new types of burnable items (e.g. lignite) and a bunch of other alloy-essential items